aju-0812/Cpr/Deepan/README.md

-**AprilTag Sequential Navigation using OpenCV (Python)**

-This project implements a sequential navigation system using AprilTags and a normal webcam (OpenCV).
-The program detects AprilTags in a specific order, calculates the rover’s direction (Left / Right / Straight), and marks Mission Complete after all tags are detected in sequence.

-**Features**
-**AprilTag Detection**

-Uses pupil_apriltags for fast and accurate AprilTag detection.

-**Sequential Navigation Logic**

-Detects tags in order:

-2 → 3 → 1

-Moves to the next stage only when the correct tag is detected.

-**Direction Estimation**

-Based on the tag’s X-position in the frame:

-TURN LEFT

-TURN RIGHT

-GO STRAIGHT

-**Single Window Output**

-**Displays:**

-Live camera feed

-AprilTag ID and bounding box

-Navigation direction

-Current target tag

-Mission completion message
+**AprilTag-Based Sequential Navigation System Overview**

+This project implements a vision-based sequential navigation system using AprilTags and OpenCV.
+A camera detects AprilTags in real time and guides a rover (or robot) through predefined navigation zones by following a fixed tag order.

+The system determines whether the rover should turn left, turn right, or move straight based on the horizontal position of the detected AprilTag in the camera frame.

+**Key Features**

+✅ Real-time AprilTag detection

+✅ Sequential navigation using predefined tag IDs

+✅ Direction guidance (LEFT / RIGHT / STRAIGHT)

+✅ Visual overlay of tag boundaries, center point, and commands

+✅ Single-window display with mission status

+✅ Easily extendable to motor control or ROS integration

+**Navigation Logic**

+The rover must detect AprilTags in a fixed sequence:

+NAV_SEQUENCE = [2, 3, 1]

+The system searches only for the current target tag

+Once detected, it:

+Computes the tag’s center position

+Decides movement direction

+Advances to the next navigation stage

+After all tags are detected → Mission Complete

+**Direction Decision Rule**

+The camera frame width is divided into three regions:

+Tag Position	Rover Action
+Left of center	TURN LEFT
+Right of center	TURN RIGHT
+Near center	GO STRAIGHT

+Thresholds are defined as:

+LEFT_THRESHOLD  = CENTER_X - 40
+RIGHT_THRESHOLD = CENTER_X + 40

+**Visual Output**

+Each detected tag displays:

+Green bounding box

+Red center point

+Tag ID label

+Movement direction

+Mission status text

+All information is shown in one single display window.

+**Requirements**

+Install the required Python libraries:

+pip install opencv-python numpy pupil-apriltags

+Hardware

+USB Camera / Laptop Camera

+(Optional) Rover platform for motor control

+**How to Run**

+Connect your camera

+Place AprilTags in front of the camera

+Run the script:

+python April_Detect.py

+Press q to exit

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-**YOLOv8 Object Detection with Depth Estimation (OAK-D Lite)**

-This project integrates YOLOv8 object detection with stereo depth estimation using the Luxonis OAK-D Lite camera.
-The script performs real-time detection, calculates object distance from the depth map, and visualizes results on both RGB and depth windows.

-**Features**

-Real-time YOLOv8 object detection

-Stereo depth map generation using OAK-D Lite

-Object distance estimation (in meters) using the center depth pixel

-Bounding boxes displayed on both RGB and Depth windows

-Colorized depth map for better visualization

-Requirements

-**Install dependencies:**

-pip install depthai ultralytics opencv-python numpy

-**Download a YOLO model (example uses yolov8s):**

-from ultralytics import YOLO
-model = YOLO("yolov8s.pt")

-**Hardware Required:**

-OAK-D Lite or DepthAI stereo camera

-**How It Works**

-YOLOv8 runs on RGB preview frames.

-StereoDepth node computes depth in millimeters.

-The object’s center pixel is used to estimate distance.

-**RGB view shows:**

-Bounding box

-Object name + distance

-**Depth map shows:**

-Colorized depth

-Bounding box

-Center point + distance